giumap0/ADM_HW4/README.md

 ![House](https://mitcentralcoast.org/wp-content/uploads/2017/01/real-estate-tech.jpg)

-In this part we perform the web scraping, we create the datasets and perform the clustering and the comparison among clusters, the file is:
+### In this part we perform the web scraping, we create the datasets and perform the clustering and the comparison among clusters, the file is:

--
+*file

 ## Second Part: hashing function

 ![Hashing](http://graphics.cs.kuleuven.be/publications/LD06LPHFPT/teaser.png)

-In this part we define the hash function requested
+### In this part we define the hash function requested, the file is:
--

-file: Duplicates.ipynb
+*Duplicates.ipynb